JanMiao/TEvarSim/README.md

 **Optional arguments:**
 - `outprefix` : Output prefix for BED file (default: real)
 - `nTE` : Number of pTE insertions (default: all TEs)
-- `TEtype` : TEs to be extracted from the TE deletion file, with the default set as LINE, SINE, LTR, and RC.
-Specify the TE type by `--TEtype LINE --TEtype SINE`
+- `TEtype` : Which TE super families to be extracted from the TE deletion file (default: Alu, L1, and SVA).
+Specify the TE type by `--TEtype Alu --TEtype L1`
 - `ins-ratio` : Proportion of insertion events (default: 0.4)
 - `seed` : Random seed (default: None)